 Lamb is one of the most delicious, and easiest meats to prepare.
-Our lamb is 100% grass fed.
-Milking once a day means the family unit remains intact.
+Our lamb is pastured – out on grass all season when they want to be.
 Lambs get to socialize with each other and their larger flock.

 Being a diversified sheep farm that breeds for milk, wool, and meat, the breeds we have are known for doing well on grass.
 These “primitive” breeds are known for their hardiness, mothering ability, wool quality, and the flavour of their meat.
 We seek a multi-purpose, balance flock that does best for the weather and soil conditions that Ontario has.
 We feel it is the essence of the breeds we have chosen that makes our lamb taste so good.
 Because our sheep are raised for meat, wool, and milk, they aren’t pushed to grow too fast and gain weight before they are supposed to.

 On harvest day we bring a group of lambs in first thing in the morning.
 This means our lambs are taken in first, preventing the stress of waiting.
 Later in the day we return to pick up the pelts.
 The pelts are then brought home and prepared to go to the tannery.

 Our goal is to raise happy healthy sheep!

 Often we are asked how big a piece of lamb do I need for a meal?
 A good rule of thumb is that for a boneless cut, allow a 1/2lb or 225g a person, for a bone-in cut, 3/4lb or 340g a person.

 Below is a general guide from MacBeth’s Butcher in Scotland.

 |Boneless Meat||Number of People||Bone in meat|

 |7lb / 3.18kg||14 – 15||10lb / 4.54kg|